For the Openhearted (& Frugal) Traveler

 This guide is written for you.

-If you are used to cheap prices, you are in for some serious sticker shock for many things.
+If you are used to low prices you could be in for some sticker shock.
 This guide is for those who spend money on their travels but don’t go crazy with over-priced tourist stuff.
 That said, the islands thrive on tourist dollars so plan on being a good consumer and dropping some scrill for good stuff on your visit.
 Tip well and feel good about your local purchases.

 There is a Costco right by the airport so if you have a condo stop there for the basics.
 They also have beach gear, aloha shirts and souvenirs year round.
 Fill up your rental car there too, gas prices are much higher than the mainland and Costco gas prices are generally 50 cents to a dollar per gallon cheaper than most gas stations.